rcsoltis/treehouse/README.md

 This repo is for all my course files completed through teamtreehouse.com.
 I also will use this file to practice git commands using GitHub.
+This line has been added to practice branching.